 Admittedly neither salal nor blackberries have traditionally been my favourite berries, partly due to the intense seediness of both berries.
 However, since learning of blackberries impressive nutrient content I’m more apt to pop one into my mouth when I come across a bramble on my way to the beach.
 Salal berries are newer to me as I ony really discovered them in the past few years.
 I have a lovely bush growing in my yard so I’ve been using them in pies and even ice cream the other night (sorry, no picture – it got eaten too fast!)
 And when I decided to dig deeper into the mystery of salal berries (they aren't exactly a high exposure berry) I found the following:

 The use of Salal for medicinal purposes by the First Nations of the Pacific Northwest has been widely assumed but the specific uses are not well documented.
 “The leaves have an astringent effect, making it an effective anti-inflammatory and anti-cramping herb” (Wikipedia, 2008).
 The leaves prepared in a poultice can be used for relief of the itching or tenderness from insect bites and stings.
 In addition, the leaves can be prepared into a tea or tincture for use in a variety of gastrointestinal complaints.
+The more I explore indigenous eating habits and herbal traditions the more I'm fascinated by the vast body of knowledge out there to be learned (before it is lost!).

 Now to plug a cookbook I fell upon recently (in my cyber travels).
 It looked really interesting and rather tantalizing to my tasebuds: http://www.uuathluk.ca/cookbook.html.